Addressing Model Inaccuracies in Transmission Network Reconfiguration via Diverse Alternatives: The proposed HITL-MGA approach

+The presented baseline HITL-MGA \cite{lombardiHumanintheloopMGAGenerate2025} has two key drawbacks: (i) reliance on a problem-specific distinctiveness threshold $\tau$ that must be retuned as operating scenarios (e.g., load) change, and (ii) discrete weights in $\mathbf{w}^{(k)}_{\text{HITL}}$ \eqref{eq:HITLMGA_weights_lombardi_discrete} that ignore how distinctive each variable in $\mathbf{z}$ actually is.
+Furthermore, in topology reconfiguration, another issue is redundancy.
+Solving \eqref{eq:basic_MGA} with different $\mathbf{w}_d$ can yield identical alternatives, an effect also seen in linear programs but more pronounced in sparse MILPs.
+The number of unique alternatives generated by a HITL-MGA approach serves as an indicator of its capability to explore the space of near-optimal topologies.

-This paper addresses the shortcomings (i) and (ii) by modifying the encoding of the feedback in the weights as follows: we propose a HITL-MGA V1, which takes the mean over all top-ranked alternatives instead of generating a set of weights $\mathbf{w}_{\text{HITL}}$ for each of them.
-In that way, V1 produces only one set of weights $\mathbf{w}_{\text{HITL}}$ that includes the feedback of all top-ranked alternatives:
+This paper addresses the shortcomings (i) and (ii) by modifying the encoding of the feedback in the weights as follows: we propose HITL-MGA-M, which takes the mean over all top-ranked alternatives instead of generating a set of weights $\mathbf{w}_{\text{HITL}}$ for each of them.
+In that way, HITL-MGA-M produces only one set of weights $\mathbf{w}_{\text{HITL}}$ that includes the feedback of all top-ranked alternatives:

-While V1 does not address the mentioned shortcomings of the baseline directly, it represents an intermediate step to HITL-MGA V2.
-Instead of using discrete weights, V2 scales the weights $\mathbf{w}_{\text{HITL}}$ dependent on the difference between the mean of the top alternatives and the mean of all alternatives.
-This renders the distinctive threshold $\tau$ obsolete and includes more information in the feedback:
+HITL-MGA-M represents an intermediate step to HITL-MGA-MDy.
+Instead of using discrete weights, HITL-MGA-MDy scales the weights $\mathbf{w}_{\text{HITL}}$ dependent on the difference between the mean of the top alternatives and the mean of all alternatives.
+This renders the distinctive threshold $\tau$ obsolete and incorporates the degree of distinctiveness into the feedback: